GuySmily/SRE-VS/readme.md

 and other helpful tools.

 The downside to using Visual Studio for development is that the TTTech VCUs were designed to use their own compiler/IDE, TASKING VX.
-Visual Studio was not the intended IDE for use with TTTech VCUs.
-TASKING VX is based on Eclipse, and it uses an external compiler (Viper?) that builds the binary file (main.hex) that is flashed to the VCU.
+TASKING VX is based on Eclipse, and it uses an external compiler (Viper?) to build the binary file (main.hex) that is flashed to the VCU.
+Visual Studio was never intended to be the IDE for developing software for TTTech controllers.

-This project was created to allows you to build/clean/rebuild code for SRE from within Visual Studio.
+This project was created to allow you to build/clean/rebuild code for SRE from within Visual Studio.
 It works by running a batch file in the SRE-2 folder, which sets the working directory correctly and runs the VCU's make.exe therein.
 This correctly runs the TASKING VX compiler and results in SRE code being